Environmental issues in Africa: Soil degradation

 The erosion caused by rains, rivers and winds as well as over-use of soils for agriculture and low use of manures have resulted in turning the soils infertile, as for example, in the plains of the Nile and the Orange River.
-A main cause of soil degradation is lack of manufactured fertilizers being used, since African soil lacks organic sources of nutrients.
-The increase in population has also contributed when people need to crop, as a source of income, but do not take measures to protect the soil, due to low income.
+A main cause of soil degradation is lack of manufactured fertilizers being used, since African soil lacks organic sources of nutrients and also dumping of plastic waste such as polythene bags, broken plates, basins, water drums, plastic water bottles and jerrycans on the soils.
+The increase in population also has led people to rely on cropping as a source of income, but many do not take measures to protect the soil, due to low income.
 The current methods create too much pressure on other environmental aspects, such as forests, and are not sustainable.
 There are also ecological causes of the poor soil quality.
 Much of the soil has rocks or clay from volcanic activity.
 Other causes include erosion, desertification, and deforestation.
 Another source of soil degradation is the improper management of waste, lack of facilities and techniques to handle waste lead to the dumping of waste in soil, therefore causes soil degradation by process such as leaching.

 Degradation of African soil causes decreased food production, damaging ecological effects, and an overall decrease in the quality of living in Africa.
 This issue would lessen if fertilizers and other cropping supplies were more affordable and thus used more.
 The United Nations has commissioned a Global Assessment of Human Induced Soil Degradation (GLASOD) to further investigate the causes and state of the soil.
 Access to information collected is freely available, and it is hoped that awareness will be raised among politicians in threatened areas.